marko-js/marko/docs/lasso.md

 npm install lasso-marko
 npm install @lasso/marko-taglib
 ```

-Marko is so much like HTML, that you can use lasso custom tag inside your templating engine like this.
+After installing, the lasso custom tags can be used in your templates:

 ```html
 <lasso-page package-path="./browser.json" />